Black-Aegis-PMC/BAPMC-Core/README.md

 Credits:

-GRAD for Trenches, Sling Helmet and Admin messages
+GRAD for Sling Helmet and Admin messages
-Tinter: For furniture script
+Tinter for furniture script
-2BNB: For Core and changes to admin messages
+2BNB for Core and changes to admin messages
-Viking Studios: For Backpack Drones
+Viking Studios for Backpack Drones
-SteelShot: For Universal Uniforms
+SteelShot for Universal Uniforms
-Champ: For CHVD (Before changes)
+Champ for CHVD (Before changes)